 This is a sponsored post written by me on behalf of NeoCell for IZEA Worldwide.
 All opinions are 100% mine.

-Getting your body back after baby can look so different for many people!
+Getting your body back after a baby can look so different for many people!
 If you are new around here and haven’t read my thoughts on my body 9 months postpartum, be sure to pop over and read about how I am feeling about my body 9 months after having Baby Finn.
 After having a baby, many of us wonder when our bodies will feel and look the same as before baby – whether that means regaining muscle definition, regrowing hair that has fallen out, getting back on track with eating healthy, etc. Today, I am here to share my tips and things I have incorporated into my daily routine to help me get my body back!

 Getting Back In Shape After Baby: EXERCISING While Breastfeeding